-- Total red fluorescence standardised to total chlorophyll a for each sample - Median size of the phytoplanktonic community - Number of sub-groups in each main 4 categories and number of phytoplankton particles in the sub-groups)
+- Total red fluorescence standardised to total chlorophyll a for each sample - Median size of the phytoplanktonic community - Number of sub-groups in each main 4 categories and number of phytoplankton particles in the subgroups)

-Comparison between the different modes of clusterisation for PFTs
+Comparison between the different modes of clusterisation for PFGs

 16 Files from different JERICO-NEXT cruises (2016-2017) have been provided by the partners (Cefas, VLIZ, CNRS-LOG/ULCO, CNRS-MIO) to a FTP site established by VLIZ.
 They covered the North Sea (Cefas-RWS, VLIZ, CNRS-LOG/ULCO), the Channel (CNRS-LOG/ULCO, VLIZ), and the Mediterranean Sea (CNRS-MIO).
-The task of each partner is to use CytoClus software to cluster the PFTs and the results will be compared with the RclusTool and EasyClus® outputs to estimate the discrepancy between the different mode of clusterisation.
-Data will be reported in D3.2 (M42).
+The task of each partner was to use CytoClus software to cluster the PFGs and the results will be compared with the RclusTool outputs to estimate the discrepancy between the different clustering modes.
+Some results were processed already (see section 3.2.5) and other are still being processed.
+A scientific publication is being written.